Page images

 Pessimism, although it has been most prominent in modern times, is extremely old.
 Everyone knows the pessimistic wail of Ecclesiastes, written nearly ten centuries before our era: "Vanity of Vanities, all is vanity."
 Solomon, the supposed author, states that he "hated life, because the work that is wrought under the sun is grievous unto me, for all is vanity and vexation of spirit" (Eccl. ii., 17).

 Buddha raised pessimisim to the rank of a doctrine.
 All life seemed to him sorrow.
-"Birth is sorrow, old age is sorrow, disease is sorrow, union with one whom we do not love is sorrow, separation from one whom we love is sorrow, not to gratify desire is sorrow, in short, our five bonds. with the things of the earth are sorrow."
+"Birth is sorrow, old age is sorrow, disease is sorrow, union with one whom we do not love is sorrow, separation from one whom we love is sorrow, not to gratify desire is sorrow, in short, our five bonds with the things of the earth are sorrow."
 This Buddhistic

-1 Quoted by Oldenberg, Le Bouddha, French translation, Paris, 1894,
+1 Quoted by Oldenberg, Le Bouddha, French translation, Paris, 1894, p.
+214.

 pessimism has been the source of most of the modern pessimistic theories.

 Pessimism arose in the East and was much in vogue in India even apart from Buddhism.
 In the poems known under the name of Bhartrihari, and dating from the beginning of the Christian era, human life has been commiserated in the following fashion.
 "One hundred years are the limit of the life of man; night takes half of them, half of the other half is childhood and old age, the rest is filled with diseases, with separations and the misfortunes that come from them, with working for others and with wasting one's time.
 Where can happiness be found in an existence most like to the bubbles in broken water?"
 "Man's health is destroyed by every kind of care and disease.
 When fortune comes to him, evil follows as if by an open door.
 Death takes all human beings, one after the other, and they can offer no resistance to their fate.
-What is there assured amongst all that the mighty Brahma has created ? "'1
+What is there assured amongst all that the mighty Brahma has created?

 [ocr errors]